Admitted Students - Seminary

 Transcripts from institutions in Alberta will be requested by Ambrose University through Apply Alberta.
 Students who have attended a post-secondary institution outside of Alberta will need to request their final transcripts to be sent to Ambrose directly.
 Remember, for transcripts to be considered "Official" they must be sent directly from the issuing institution to Ambrose.

 You will receive all official Ambrose communication through your Ambrose e-mail.
-It is your responsibility to regularly check your Ambrose e-mail for important information from the Registrar, Student Development, Finance, and from Faculty.
+It is your responsibility to regularly check your Ambrose e-mail for important information from the Office of the Registrar, Student Development, Finance, and from Faculty.

 9. Students with Accessibility Needs